BlckHawker/Productivity-App/PROJECT PLAN.md

     - [ ]  creation date
     - [ ]  reminders
 - [ ]  If a recurring task is incomplete past its deadline or desired date, it does not generate a new instance.
-- [ ]  A manual “Reschedule Task” action is available to regenerate the task.
+- [ ]  A manual "Reschedule Task" action is available to regenerate the task.
 - [ ]  Recurring subtasks and parent tasks follow the recurrence interaction rules:
     - [ ]  One-time subtasks under recurring parents are recreated only if completed.
     - [ ]  Recurring subtasks operate independently and recur only when completed.